NexTre-dev/retro-gadgets-docs/examples/segment-display.md

 As you can see in the image, my main color is dark gray while my secondary color is white.

-I'll paint the seven-segment display dark gray and then paint the whole gadget black.
+I'll paint the segment display dark gray and then paint the whole gadget black.

 <img src="../assets/examples/segment-display/gadget-painted.png" width="400">